EAT-JBCOMMUNITY/EAT/README.md

 2. The sources to be processed should be the ones linked to modules/src/main/java directory.

-EAP-ADDITIONAL-TESTSUITE INTEGRATED INSIDE THE SERVERS (HOW TO USE)  - AVAILABLE SOON
+EAT INTEGRATED INSIDE THE SERVERS (HOW TO USE)  - AVAILABLE SOON
 -------------------------------------------------------------------------------------
 1. Send your PR containing the test to EAT.
 2. Before sending the server PR inform the server that you would like to include a specific PR of EAT, adding the following lines in git-sub-modules/git-sub-module.sh :